twilio/voice-quickstart-ios/README.md

     $ cd Server
     $ twilio serverless:deploy

-The server example that comes with the quickstart is in Node.js.
-You can find the server starter project in the following languages.
+The server component that's baked into this quickstart is in Node.js.
+If you’d like to roll your own or better understand the Twilio Voice server side implementations, please see the list of starter projects in the following supported languages below:

 * [voice-quickstart-server-java](https://github.com/twilio/voice-quickstart-server-java)
 * [voice-quickstart-server-node](https://github.com/twilio/voice-quickstart-server-node)